 By describing each word as a sequence of phonemes:

-... the ASR system can recognize words that were not present in the training data,
+... the ASR system can recognize words that were not present in the training data;

-… the ASR system can recognize speech from speakers not included in the training data,
+… the ASR system can recognize speech from speakers not included in the training data;

 … the ASR system can recognize variations in pronunciation, allowing for greater flexibility in recognizing continuous speech, such as different dialects.